By Madhusudhana V on Aug 26, 2016 6:00:54 AM

 Would you not call this as a functional requirement of the Google chrome app?
 I know, I would.

-So, Interrupt Testing is a subset of Functional Mobile Application Testing.
+So, Interrupt Testing is a subset of Mobile Application Functional Testing.
 And, to conduct Interrupt Testing, you would follow the same Mobile Application Test Frameworks and Tools.
 It is the skill of the tester to conceive these scenarios.
-Once done, you would design the test cases and execute in the exact same way as any other test.
+Once done, you would design the test cases and execute them in the same way as any other test.
 And do not get confused with the interrupt testing with the recovery testing.
 Recovery Test is to validate the restoration from a failure.
 Interrupt Testing is not necessarily a failure.
 It is a mere distraction.

 The need of interrupt testing with various scenarios is very much necessary in this mobile app enriched world where competition between similar apps are at their peak.
 The best app with excellent usability is always talked about, referred to and chosen by users.